Mritunjay1121/flight_fare_prediction/README.md

 To setup CI/CD Pipeline in heroku we need 3 informations

-1. Heroku Email :
+1. HEROKU_EMAIL :
-2. Heroku API Key :
+2. HEROKU_API_KEY :
-3. Heroku App Name:
+3. HEROKU_APP_NAME:

 Create a Dockerfile inside main directory and write the code there for the configuration of virtual machine

+Also create .dockerignore to ignore environment,.git and .gitignore

 BUILD DOCKER IMAGE